K-O-V-I-D/No-Proxy-Attendance.github.io/README.md

 ## Features

-- **Automatic IP Fetching:** It fetches your IPv4 address automatically and Generate a QR code based on that IP to enable connections within the classroom.
+- **Automatic IP Fetching:** It fetches your IPv4 address automatically and Generates a QR code based on that IP to enable connections within the classroom.
 - **Faculty Panel:** It has a Faculty View Panel that enables the teacher to remove duplicate or proxy attendances based on count.
 - **User-Friendly Interface:** A straightforward web interface for effortless attendance management.
 - **Real-Time Tracking:** Mark attendance by scanning QR codes with real-time updates.